marmelab/react-admin/docs/Vite.md

 export default App;
 ```

-Then, change the default Vite CSS file to look like this:
+Then, change the `index.css` file to look like this:

 ```diff
 // in src/index.css